-Each applicant must pay a permit fee of fifteen dollars (\$15.) to the Village Clerk for each excavation, except those for utility poles.
+Each applicant must pay a permit fee to the Village Clerk for each excavation, except those for utility poles.
+Such fee shall be set forth by resolution of the Village Board.
+[Amended 3-12-24, LL 4-2024]

 § 52-4.
 Liability insurance.